Joseph-Hansel/python-minesweeper/README.md

 ### Future Development

 - Add additional features, such as:
-    - Timer and score tracking.
     - Different difficulty levels (e.g., easy, medium, hard).
     - Customizable game board size.
-    - Animations and sound effects.
     - Revealing the number of adjacent mines if a  dug cell is empty.
-    - A button to reset the game and start a new round.

 ## Group members